Adam Nagaitis: Career

 At the age of 14, he began his acting career in 2000 when he played a minor character in the television series Children's Ward.

 In 2014, he appeared as Jimmy in Yann Demange's first feature film '71.
 He also appeared as Pete in The Inbetweeners 2 (2014).

 In 2015, he appeared as Mr. Cummins in the period biographical film Suffragette and as Private Buckley in 7 episodes of the television series Banished.

 In 2018, he appeared as Conductor Jimmy in the mystery action film The Commuter, featuring Liam Neeson, Vera Farmiga, Patrick Wilson and Sam Neill.

 He starred as Caulker's Mate Cornelius Hickey in the 2018 AMC television series The Terror.
 He appeared as firefighter Vasily Ignatenko in the 2019 HBO miniseries Chernobyl.

-In 2022, it was reported that Nagaitis had joined the cast of The Walking Dead: Daryl Dixon, a spinoff of The Walking Dead.
+In 2022, it was reported that Nagaitis had joined the cast of The Walking Dead: Daryl Dixon, a spinoff of The Walking Dead where he starred as Quinn.